Best Practices

 - Tip: Generate or template your requests with scripts or CI/CD pipelines.
 For example, if you always add a similar

-blocks, encapsulate that logic in a function or snippet.
+ebs_block_deviceto multipleaws_instanceblocks, encapsulate that logic in a function or snippet.

 9. Validate Input Before Sending to the API